Shattering The Myth Of Exorbitant Credit Card MDR

 Since Reg ZeroMDR came into effect in India on 1 January 2020, MDR for UPI payments has been zero (IIRC it was 0.6% or 0.8% before that).
 I don’t readily recall the debit card MDR figure but it’s many times lower than credit card MDR.

-While they constantly whine about the 2% they need to pay banks for credit card payments and slap surcharge for paying with credit card, they will never mention that they incur lower cost for cash, UPI and debit card and give a discount for paying with these non-credit card MOPs.
+While they constantly whine about the 2% they need to pay banks for credit card payments and slap surcharge on consumers paying with credit card, they will never mention that they incur lower cost for cash, UPI and debit card and don’t pass it on to consumers paying with these non-credit card MOPs by way of reduced prices.

 This is an extremely one-sided practice.
 Not passing on a reduction in tax attracts the scrutiny of anti-profiteering regulation in many jurisdictions.
 Not sure if failure to pass on lower costs of processing cash, UPI and debit card is illegal but the practice is definitely shady.
 (Not legal or taxation advice.)